726 N Midvale Boulevard, Suite B20 Madison, WI 53705

 While 3 years-old and potty trained are our objective bench marks for accepting children into our classes, there are several more subjective achievements that children do not necessarily attain on the precise date of their 3rd birthday.
 While we ﬁnd that most children who have recently celebrated turning 3 years-old do well in our classes, some need a little more time to make sure they have reached the following expectations physically, behaviorally, and emotionally.

 Physically, children need to have the body awareness to consciously isolate their different body parts (knees, ﬁngers, toes).
-Our classes also expect that children can control their movement and positions long enough to sit reasonably still during our 3-5 minute story-reading portion of the class, and to stay on their mat while we do our circle exercises.
+Our classes also expect that children can control their movement and positions long enough to sit reasonably still during our 5 minute story-reading portion of the class, and to stay on their floor sticker while we do our circle exercises.
 Successful potty-training gives us a good idea of whether this physical control has been gained, but sometimes even rock star underpants-wearers need a little more time to make sure they can keep their bodies where they want them.
+A young 3 year- old can typically gallop with their dominant foot leading and can typically hop on two feet.
+If your child is not yet able to hop on two feet then we would suggest waiting.

 Behaviorally, children in our 3-4 year old classes should be able to follow a 2-part direction (i.e. “tip toe to the wall, and then sit down criss-cross applesauce”) when they begin our classes, as we work toward 3 and 4-part directions as we progress.
 In general, we expect that our students can follow the simple and kind directions that are given to the class as a whole…not perfectly, but at least 80% of the time without a personal reminder.
 Each students’ ability to follow the ﬂow of our class (which is completely consistent from week to week) is very important for the class to run smoothly, and without negatively affecting the other children’s experience in the class.
 Learning to follow simple, logical, rules and directions is something we work on as a class, but we prefer that students begin our classes with the readiness to work on these skills.